Alluseri/ai-dungeon-better-farmer/README.md

 # Better ad farmer for AI Dungeon
 A new, better & safer advertisement farmer & bypass for AI Dungeon.

+## Important
+AIDBF v2.4x is the last version of AIDBF.

+AI Dungeon Farmer still works, so if AIDBF breaks, use that instead.
+You remember how, right?

 ## Precautions
 Don't be too greedy.
 It's highly unlikely the project will get outdated and abandoned in a matter of days, so, if you want to farm, don't do it aggressively. +300 actions per day at most.
 More will get you flagged, so don't hold me responsible for this.